Products

 Use the State Pension Forecast online service at www.gov.uk/check-state-pension or contact the government’s Future Pension Centre at:

-You won't start getting the State Pension automatically once you reach the State Pension age.
-You need to apply for it.
+Remember: You won't start getting the State Pension automatically once you reach the State Pension age.
+You have to apply for it.

-You can apply for the State Pension up to four months prior to reaching the State Pension age.
+You can apply for the State Pension four months before reaching the State Pension age.

-However, the payment will start only when you reach the State Pension age.
+However, the regular payment will start only when you reach the State Pension age.

 What if you apply after reaching the State Pension age?